pammacdotnet/TypstPaper/paper.typ

     [Touying],
     [A powerful package for creating presentation slides.], [Unify],
-    [Simplifies the typesetting of numbers, units, and ranges, similar to LaTeX's siunitx @Wright11.], [Finite],
+    [Simplifies the typesetting of numbers, units, and ranges, similar to LaTeX's siunitx package @Wright11.], [Finite],
     [Renders finite automata diagrams using CeTZ.],
     [tiaoma],
     [A barcode generator that supports various barcode types by compiling Zint to WebAssembly.], [Problemst],
-    [Template for problem sets, homeworks, or assignments.], [Quill],
+    [Template for problem sets, homework, or assignments.], [Quill],
     [Quill is a package for quantum circuit diagrams#footnote[https://github.com/Mc-Zen/quill].], ),